High-tech incubator and time-lapse camera helps couple achieve pregnancy

 The EmbryoScope is a high-tech incubator and time-lapse camera that captures each moment of embryo development from the very first day in real-time.
 Cleveland Clinic was one of the first centers to adopt this technology and use it to help select embryos for transfer.
 "Imagine you're able to see every minute of the embryo's development, even before it's transferred to the uterus.
-Bre it implants on the uterine wall you're able to see this embryo.
-It's never been possible before," says Dr. Nina Desai.
+Before it implants on the uterine wall you're able to see this embryo.
+It's never been

 Reproductive Surgery Services